 Mickey’s Beach is secluded and accessible by a fifteen-minute cliff-top walk from Randall’s Bay Beach.
 It is also accessible by car, and there is parking available.
 Just a one-hour drive from Hobart, Mickey’s beach offers a romantic setting for couples.

-Ninepin Point Beach at Verona Sands is perhaps the most picturesque and features beautiful white sand and some incredible views across the D’Entrecasteaux Channel, the three islands; Bruny Island, Huon Island and Satellite Island as well as the Hartz Mountains which are snow-capped in winter.
-A regular dolphin spotting site, Ninepin Point Beach is popular with Kayakers, and there is a launch point at the western end of the beach.
+Ninepin Point Beach at Verona Sands is perhaps the most picturesque.
+It features beautiful white sand and some incredible views across the D’Entrecasteaux Channel.
+You can also view the three islands; Bruny Island, Huon Island and Satellite Island.
+As well as the Hartz Mountains which are snow-capped in winter.
+A regular dolphin spotting site, Ninepin Point Beach is popular with Kayakers.
+And there is a launch point at the western end of the beach.
 Families enjoy using the picnic tables, BBQ area and available public toilets.

-Founded in 2008, Airbnb Inc. based in San Francisco, changed the way travellers book accommodation, making private homeowners instant hoteliers through their app and website.
-Unlike traditional hotels, Airbnb does not own any property; it merely facilitates the booking and receives a commission for each transaction.
+Founded in 2008, Airbnb Inc. based in San Francisco.
+Airbnb changed the way travellers book accommodation.
+It did this by making private homeowners instant hoteliers through their app and website.
+Unlike traditional hotels, Airbnb does not own any property.
+It merely facilitates the booking and receives a commission for each transaction.
 In 2012 Airbnb established itself in Australia, building an office in Sydney.
-In 2016 Airbnb’s Sydney location is considered one of the coolest offices in the world.
+In 2016 Airbnb’s Sydney location is considered one of the coolest offices in Australia.

 About Instant Hotel

-Instant Hotel is an Australian based television reality show produced by the Seven Network and first aired in November 2017.
-The program features teams of Australian property owners who rent their homes on Airbnb; each group stays at each others’ homes and rates their experience.
+Instant Hotel is an Australian based television reality show produced by the Seven Network. the show first aired in November 2017.
+The program features teams of Australian property owners who rent their homes on Airbnb.
+Each group stays at each others’ homes and rates their experience.
 The winner receives $100,000 in prize money.
-The first two seasons of Instant Hotel proved popular and provided some great tips for anyone who owns an Airbnb property or is thinking about starting their own Instant Hotel.
+The first two seasons of Instant Hotel proved popular.
+They provided some great tips for anyone who owns an Airbnb property or is thinking about starting their own Instant Hotel.

 About Bean Bags R Us